 Encouraged by Loyalist New Jersey Royal Governor William Franklin, ironically the son of Benjamin Franklin, Tye soon became notorious for his ruthless guerrilla tactics during the Revolutionary War.
 His small mixed race band of guerrillas conducted raids and assassinations across New Jersey, with black ex-slaves under his command often targeting their former masters.
 In the summer of 1779, they conducted several raids on Shrewsbury in which they attacked and plundered Patriot homes, taking clothing, furniture, horses, and cattle.
 They often turned the plunder over to Loyalists who had previously suffered similar fates at the hand of Patriot forces.

 During the winter of 1779, Tye was promoted to commander of a group of twenty-four black Loyalists known as the Black Brigade.
-Now known as Colonel Tye, he led these men on ruthless raids against the patriots.
-Joined by a white Loyalist unit, the Queen’s Rangers, and other white Loyalist guerrilla bands, they freed numerous slaves, and helped to protect British-occupied New York City.
+Known as Colonel Tye, he led these men on ruthless raids against the patriots.
+Joined by a white Loyalist unit, the Queen’s Rangers, and other white Loyalist guerrilla bands, they freed numerous slaves and helped to protect British-occupied New York City.

-The twenty four African Americans of the Black Brigade were also involved in raids on rebel sympathizers during that winter.
-In 1780, Colonel Tye, led a serious of three actions against Patriot supporters into Monmouth County.
-His raids continuing throughout the summer were aimed at demoralizing the rebels and depriving them of arms and manpower to resist the British.
+The twenty-four African Americans of the Black Brigade were also involved in raids on rebel sympathizers during that winter.
+In 1780, Colonel Tye led a series of three actions against Patriot supporters into Monmouth County.
+His raids continued throughout the summer and were aimed at demoralizing the rebels and depriving them of arms and manpower to resist the British.
 Tye’s tactics were so effective that most of the raids were successfully completed without the loss of any of his men.